“Sound is the medicine of the future.”

 Sessions are 60–90 minutes, depending on the service selected.
 This time includes arrival, settling in, the sound experience itself, and a few minutes at the end for gentle integration before returning to your day.

-• Relaxation Sessions focus on rest and nervous system calming and do not require a consultation.
+• Relaxation Sessions-60 min $85.
+These sessions focus on rest and nervous system calming and do not require a consultation.
 These sessions may include guided meditation and breathwork alongside sound.

-• Therapeutic Sound Therapy Sessions include a deeper check-in and may incorporate specific sound therapy protocols, including the use of tuning forks and bowls applied near or on the body, based on your comfort and the session focus.
+• Therapeutic Sound Therapy Sessions-90 Min $135.
+These sessions include a deeper check-in and may incorporate specific sound therapy protocols, including the use of tuning forks and bowls applied near or on the body, based on your comfort and the session focus.

 Comfort & Support